Skip to main content

 TypingMind proved the demand.
 Open-source tools like LobeChat and LibreChat offer BYOK as a core feature.
 Even enterprise platforms are starting to support customer-managed keys.

-The direction is clear: users want to pay for what they use, at the rate the provider actually charges, without a platform skimming a margin on every request.
+The direction is clear: users want to pay for what they use, without subscription overhead or recurring charges they can’t control.

 BYOK is not a feature.
 It is a pricing philosophy.
 And it is the one that respects how power users actually work.